 - What is 200 Million Flowers?

-200 Million Flowers is ministry founded by Craig and Rachel Robertson.
+200 Million Flowers is a ministry founded by Craig and Rachel Robertson.
 It derives its name from the estimated number of orphans in the world and a quote from Mother Teresa in which she said "How can there be too many children, it is like saying there are too many flowers."
-200 Million Flowers has a small domestic adoption agency, it facilitates the Mississippi Heart Gallery and it helps recruit Christian parents who are called to adopt through equipping classes and training in local churches throughout Mississippi.
+200 Million Flowers has been involved in a number of projects around Mississippi since it was founded in 2011.

 - What is a guardian ad litem?

 An attorney the court appoints to represent the best interests of a child in a divorce or parental rights and responsibilities case.

 - What is the best adoption advice you can give me?